 India is one destination where you'll want to have travel insurance.
 However, if you're planning a trip to India, then it's most likely not going to be your first rodeo.
 So, I won't lecture you on how important it is or why you need it.

 Instead, I'll explain why I recommend using World Nomads Travel Insurance.
 I learned the hard way the value of a quality insurer when my entire backpack got stolen in Barcelona in 2015.
 Since, I've used these guys for my global adventure travel insurance needs because they cover me for the things I actually want, like hospital cover, accidents, theft, and travel delays.

 7. Packing Cubes

 Packing cubes are a traveler's essential these days!
 Using individual, lightweight, zip-up cubes allows me to organize all of my clothes within my bag easily.
 The biggest perk of using packing cubes is that I never have to rummage through a backpack trying to find a specific t-shirt or pair of pants tangled up in a charger cable ever again.

-Packing cubes also allows you to visually and practically organize all of your India packing list essentials so you know if you’ve forgotten something.
+Packing cubes also allow you to visually and practically organize all of your India packing list essentials so you know if you've forgotten something.